Can America clear the Strait of Hormuz of Iran’s drones and mines?

 Mr Trump has urged ship owners to “show some guts”.
 But American warships also seem wary.
 The protected convoys have yet to be formed.
 “The one thing I wouldn’t do right now is do a convoy until the conditions are set,” says Mark Montgomery, a former American rear-admiral now at the Foundation for Defence of Democracies, a hawkish think-tank in Washington, DC.
 American forces have not yet reduced Iran’s capabilities to the point at which escorts can deal with remaining threats.
 In any case, he adds, American destroyers used for air defence are mostly busy protecting aircraft-carriers in the region.
 If convoys materialise, says Mr Montgomery, they will involve constant surveillance, war planes and armed helicopters overhead, and escorts by newly deployed destroyers.
 It will not be easy, or cheap.

 During the Gaza war the Houthis, a militia in Yemen allied to Iran, stopped much of the sea traffic in the Red Sea and Suez Canal by threatening ships in the Bab al-Mandab strait with fairly cheap drones and missiles.
-American struggled last year to destroy their forces and re-open the strait, and even lost of aircraft that fell off carriers as they dodged Houthi attacks.
+America struggled last year to destroy their forces and reopen the strait, losing an aircraft that fell off a carrier as it dodged Houthi attacks.
 It ended with a partial ceasefire.
 Traffic has yet to return to pre-crisis levels, and the Houthis have vowed to resume attacks in solidarity with Iran.

 Iran, though pummelled from the air, also enjoys layered defences and forbidding terrain in the Strait of Hormuz, notes Jonathan Schroden of the Centre for Naval Analyses, another American think-tank.
 “You have to peel the layers of the onion,” he says.
 “If Iran were to mine the straits you would first have to tackle the missiles and the drones and the fast boats before you would go after the mines.”
 And today, as in 1915, minesweepers are poorly protected and would struggle to operate under fire.
 America is replacing wooden-hulled minesweepers with littoral-combat ships carrying mine-warfare “packages”, including unmanned drones, though some worry the concept is untested.

-Note: Correction (March 11th 2026): Earlier versions of both the article and the chart did not compare like-for-like vessels passing through the Strait of Hormuz before and after the outbreak of war.
-Sorry.